 After seven chapters, The Book of Boba Fett has finally drawn to a close.
-It’s been a mixed bag for Star Wars galaxy’s most infamous bounty hunter, but ‘Chapter 7‘ brought the sci-fi series to an exciting if slightly underbaked conclusion.
+It’s been a mixed bag for the galaxy’s most infamous Star Wars bounty hunter, but ‘Chapter 7‘ brought the sci-fi series to an exciting if slightly underbaked conclusion.
 Still, it could have been worse.
 We could have had another episode set in that damned bacta tank.

 The finale saw Boba, Fennec, and his mate from another series Mando finally face off against the Pyke Syndicate, the fish-faced goons who’ve been making life on Tatooine unbearable (or more unbearable than normal).